sasha-sekirkina/sasha-sekirkina/README.md

 - 👋 Hi, I’m @sasha-sekirkina, so I am Sasha Sekirkina
 - 👀 I’m interested in finding my first job))
-- 🌱 I’m currently learning Python3, Django, Http, SQL, well, I just wanna be a back-end developer.
+- 🌱 I’m currently learning Python3, Django, Http, SQL, well, everything needed to be a back-end developer.
 - 💞️ I’m looking for a job, so if you have an offer, let me know)) I promise I'll do my best and I worth the risk!
 - 📫 alexasekirkina@gmail.com or @sashamalkovich on Telegram